 Boat must be washed down thoroughly at the wash down station before leaving the licence area.

 Regular and random boat inspections.

-Lake Kurwongbah was originally built to supply water for paper manufacturing at the Petrie Paper Mill (now demolished and the future site for the University of Sunshine Coast).
+Lake Kurwongbah was originally built to supply water for paper manufacturing at the Petrie Paper Mill (now demolished and the site of the University of Sunshine Coast).